 This course will be delivered remotely.
 The course may be taken individually or as part of the B2B Mastery Track™ Series.
 Register on this page for the individual course or click here to register for the full B2B Marketing Mastery Track.

 Over decades of work with ISBM member firms, we have seen the powerful effect on sales uptake, profitability, customer connection, and marketing effectiveness that can come from disciplined and precise development of “Winning” Customer Value Propositions.
 Built on proven frameworks, and insight from many cases, this course teaches a proven approach to enabling the creation of Customer Value Propositions that “Win” in today’s competitive B2B marketplace.

 - This course is designed to provide practical working know-how for B2B marketing and sales professionals, communications professionals, and anyone whose career would be advanced by becoming more precise, efficient, and effective in persuasive activity.

-The course will be taught using video conferencing in three, 2-hour modules.
+The course will be taught using video conferencing in two, 4-hour modules.
 It is designed to be highly interactive and will be most effective with teams bringing a new offering, concept, or business example to be used “live” as part of the instruction.
 Real examples from B2B marketing practice will be used to illustrate use of the frameworks, tools, and concepts introduced.

 At the end of this session, successful students will be able to: